74RL/AD_OU-GPO_Tool/README.md

 Set-GPInheritance -Target $newUserOUDN -IsBlocked Yes Set-GPInheritance -Target $newComputerOUDN -IsBlocked Yes
 ```
-+ if you do not need it, simply comment/cut it out
++ if you want to block GP-Inheritance on created OUs, simply comment/cut it out

+---
 **3. Decide if you want the created OUs to be protected from accidental deletion:**
 + line 285:
 ```ps1
 Get-ADObject -Identity  $newOUDN | Set-ADObject -ProtectedFromAccidentalDeletion:$false
 ```

 + line 347 + 348:
 ```ps1
 Get-ADObject -Identity  $newUserOUDN | Set-ADObject -ProtectedFromAccidentalDeletion:$false
 Get-ADObject -Identity  $newComputerOUDN | Set-ADObject -ProtectedFromAccidentalDeletion:$false
 ```
++ if you want the created OUs to be protected from accidental deletion, simply comment/cut it out